-This QSCD-Certificate is valid up to revocation by A-SIT.
+This QSCD-Certificate is valid up to 5 years or up to a preceding revocation by A-SIT.

 On assignment A-SIT will conduct a continuous surveillance concerning the security of the technical components and processes used as well as the suitability of the cryptographic algorithms and parameters.
 The issuance of this QSCD-Certificate includes surveillance for a period of two years.
-The QSCD-Certificate will be revoked if the technical components and processes or the cryptographic algorithms and parameters used no longer reflect the state of the art or if there is no further surveillance assigned.
+In order to maintain a valid certification, the applicant has to conduct a vulnerability assessment every two years and remedy any identified vulnerabilities in a timely manner.
+The QSCD-Certificate will be revoked if the technical components and processes or the cryptographic algorithms and